CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 - ISO selection: goes slightly lower than the FM2, down to 6 instead of 12

 ### Lenses
-Nikon has one of the larger flange distances of any of the main SLR manufacturers, which means that you will be hard pressed to adapt another manufacturer's lenses to a Nikon body...thankfully Nikon is famous for having an incredible selection of excellent glass.
+Nikon has one of the larger flange distances of any of the main SLR manufacturers, which means that you will be hard pressed to adapt another manufacturer's lenses to a Nikon body...but thankfully, Nikon is famous for having an incredible selection of excellent glass.

-I personally have an ungodly amount of Nikon glass, and since I haven't specifically mentioned it during my other camera writeups, I'll list it here:
+I personally have rather too many Nikon lenses, and since I haven't specifically mentioned it during my other camera writeups, I'll list them out here:
 - Rokinon 14mm f/2.8
 - 24mm f/2.8, non-ai (converted), 500113
 - 28mm f/2.8, AI-S Series E, 2025368